 Drinking large amounts of alcohol quickly can cause respiratory depression, coma, and even death.
 In this case, is there an antidote for alcohol toxicity, or acute alcohol poisoning?

-Alcohol toxicity happens when a person consumes more alcohol than their body can safely process.
-Alcohol is absorbed in the stomach and small intestine and then enters the bloodstream rapidly.
-When large amounts of alcohol are consumed, the greater amount enters the bloodstream.
+When a person drinks heavily, alcohol toxicity is likely to result.
+That’s because alcohol has a fixed rate at which a person’s body can process and excrete it.
 Your liver metabolizes the alcohol, but it can only break down so much at one time.
 When more alcohol is consumed than what the liver can break down, the alcohol is redirected throughout the body.